InstruktoriBrno/routing-system/api.md

     * string containing a non-negative integer less than 1000, left-padded with zeroes
     * example: `"035"`
     * essentially the same as _card ID_, except the first letter (identifying a team) is ommitted - leveraging the fact each team is supposed to play with an equivalent set of packets
+* `events`: list of events affecting the topology
+    * order of elements in the list does not matter, their `<event-time>` is relevant; for readability, though, events should be sorted by `<event-time>` in ascending order
 * `<packet-type>`: type of the packet the card represents:
     * `"checkin"`: packet for tracking players checking in to the routers before the game round starts
         * no impact on the game